 We mentioned full cover bets in one of the examples above.
 You should know that besides Lucky 15 and Yankee, there are other full covers.
 The table below gives more information about them.

-This is all you need to know about betting permutations.
-We showed you how they work.
+We showed you how permutations work.
 We demonstrated different variations, and we also gave you a few examples.
 Hope this helps.

 Types of Betting